Luxe long weekend away in Newcastle

 Insider tip: check out the schedule at The Station to enjoy events like vegan food markets, live music, art markets and more.
 Another piece of rail heritage, The Station is now a vibrant community space just a few steps from Signal Box.

 Tonight, we've got a few options for dinner.
-If you're up for something a little bit fancy, Restaurant Mason in the mall is an award-winning restaurant that is sure to delight your senses.
+If you're up for something a little bit fancy, Subo is a hatted restaurant that is sure to delight your senses.
 If you're up for something equally as delicious but a bit more casual, just a bit further into Newcastle East you'll find Newcastle institution, Scotties.
 Tuck into their sensational seafood dishes inside the restaurant, or get your meal to go – you can have a mini picnic on their lawn and bask in the twinkle lights or stroll across the road to Newcastle Beach and enjoy it with a view of the sunset over the beach.

 Why not make it an early dinner so you have time to book into a Decked Out workshop at Mitch Revs Gallery?
 Let your inner-artist run wild as you paint a skate deck with the guidance of a local professional artist.
 Another great memento of your trip to Newcastle!